ReadonlyREST

 3. Patch Elasticsearch

-⚠️IMPORTANT: for Elasticsearch 8.3.x or newer, the patching operation requires root user privileges.
+⚠️IMPORTANT: for Elasticsearch 8.3.x or newer, the patching operation requires root

-You can verify if Elasticsearch was correctly patched using command verify:
+You can verify if Elasticsearch was correctly patched using command verify

 or